google/skicka/README.md

 was uploaded.
 Therefore, in this case `skicka download` uses 644 permissions for files it creates and 755 permissions for directories.

-###skicka ls -l indicates that a file has world-readable permissions on Gogle Drive; does this mean anyone can access it?
+###skicka ls -l indicates that a file has world-readable permissions on Google Drive; does this mean anyone can access it?

 No.  Those permissions are only used to set the local file permissions when the file is downloaded with `skicka download`.
 The access permissions for